OpenDSA/OpenDSA/RST/en/Glossary.rst

       In set notation, this is a single element that is a member of the base type for the set.
 This is as opposed to an element of the set being another set.

+   Prim's algorithm
+      :to-term: greedy algorithm :label: is a

+      A :term:`greedy algorithm` for computing the :term:`MCST` of a :term:`graph`.

    priority queue
       An ADT whose primary operations of insert of records, and